leangjia/blender_docs/manual/grease_pencil/materials/introduction.rst

 There is always only one active material in the list (the selected one).
 When you draw, the new strokes use the active material.

-You can overrides the base material color using the tools in :doc:`Vertex Mode </grease_pencil/modes/vertex_paint/introduction>` or the Draw and Tint tool in Draw Mode.
+You can override the base material color using the tools in :doc:`Vertex Mode </grease_pencil/modes/vertex_paint/introduction>` or the Draw and Tint tool in Draw Mode.